A discrete de Rham method for the Reissner-Mindlin plate bending problem on polygonal meshes: Introduction

 The rest of the paper is organised as follows.
 In Section \ref{sec:setting} we introduce the discrete setting.
-Section \ref{sec:scheme} contains the statement of the discrete problem preceeded by the required constructions.
+Section \ref{sec:scheme} contains the statement of the discrete problem preceded by the required constructions.
 The analysis of the method is carried out in Section \ref{sec:analysis}, the main theorems being stated in Section \ref{sec:results} and their proofs given in Sections \ref{sec:proof.th.error.est} and \ref{sec:proof.th.error.est.k0}.
-Finally, Section \ref{sec:numerical.results} contains a complete panel of numerical results, introducing a novel analytical solution for the model and showing that the method displays, to a certain extent, a locking-free behaviour also for $k\ge 1$.
+Finally, Section \ref{sec:numerical.results} contains a complete panel of numerical results, introducing a novel analytical solution for the model, showing that the method displays, to a certain extent, a locking-free behaviour also for $k\ge 1$, and comparing in the Kirchoff--Love limit $t\to 0$ the DDR scheme to a stabilised finite element scheme.